(Updated May 25, 2026) Saga IT

 OIE (Open Integration Engine)

-OIE is the community fork of Mirth Connect, maintained by Kaur Health with contributions from a growing open-source community.
-It was created to preserve the open-source integration engine that thousands of healthcare organizations relied on.
+OIE is the community fork of Mirth Connect, stewarded by a non-profit Steering Committee with contributions from a multi-vendor open-source community.
+It was created to preserve the open-source healthcare integration engine that thousands of healthcare organizations relied on, explicitly positioned as vendor-neutral.

 Philosophy: Continue the open-source Mirth Connect legacy.
-Community-driven development.
+Community-driven, vendor-neutral development.
 No licensing fees.
-Transparency in roadmap and decision-making.
+Transparent governance with public steering committee minutes, maintainers list, and roadmap.

 First stable release: Mid-2025, based on the Mirth Connect 4.5.2 codebase.